 The Duke Scholars in Molecular Medicine Program is a 9 month program (September to May) in which PhD candidates and postdoctoral associates who are studying basic sciences gain hands-on experience in clinical areas related to their field of research.

 Each participant will be in one of four tracks:

 - Duke Scholars in Infectious Diseases (DSID)

 - Duke Scholars in Neurosciences (DSNS)

 - Duke Scholars in Oncology and Regenerative Medicine (DSOR)

-In each track, the participants will have a range of experiences including clinical exposure in clinics and the hospital, a case conference series, a clinical trial-oriented journal club, and a special seminar series in which the groups will interact with accomplished translational scientists who have gone bedside to bench to bedside.
-Through these experiences, trainees gain a first hand view of clinical problems that can be addressed through basic and translational research.
+In each track, participants will have a range of experiences including clinical exposure in clinics and the hospital, a case conference series, a clinical trial-oriented journal club, and a special seminar series in which the groups will interact with accomplished translational scientists who have gone bedside-to-bench.
+Through these experiences, trainees will gain a first hand view of clinical problems that can be addressed through basic and translational research.